-CHIMPANZEE TREKKING EXPERIENCE IN KYAMBURA GORGE -UGANDA
+HOW MUCH IS CHIMPANZEE TREKKING IN KYAMBURA GORGE -UGANDA

-A chimpanzee encounter permit for Kyambura gorge can be booked directly with the Uganda Wildlife Authority by getting in touch with them from their head offices in Kampala or a chimpanzee trekking permit for Kyambura gorge can be booked with the help of a trusted tour company like Devine African Safaris.
+A chimpanzee encounter permit for Kyambura gorge can be booked directly with the Uganda Wildlife Authority by getting in touch with them from their head offices in Kampala, or a chimpanzee trekking permit for Kyambura gorge can be booked with the help of a trusted tour company like Devine African Safaris.

 The Best time for chimpanzee trekking in Kyambura gorge Queen Elizabeth National park